Only-in-Japan Experiences

 6MakingTempura

-There’s a store in the restaurant supply district where you can sign up for a two-hour workshop to learn how to make a piece of tempura and a head of lettuce!
-Or if you’re short of time, you can buy kits there to take home and DIY.
+There’s a store in the restaurant supply district that not only sells those insanely realistic plastic food models you see outside restaurants, you can sign up for a two-hour workshop to learn how to make a piece of tempura and a head of lettuce!
+Or, if you’re short on time, you can buy kits there to take home and DIY.

 Tell me more!